apache/cassandra/doc/source/getting_started/installing.rst

 NOTE: A new Linux user ``cassandra`` will get created as part of the installation.
 The Cassandra service will also be run as this user.

 6. The Cassandra service gets started automatically after installation.
-You can monitor the progress of the startup with:
+Monitor the progress of the startup with:

 ::

    $ tail -f /var/log/cassandra/system.log

-Cassandra is ready when you see an entry like this in the system.log:
+Cassandra is ready when you see an entry like this in the ``system.log``:

 ::